vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/baskets.md

 	<pre>BasketsManager basketsManager = ManagerFactory.getInstance().getBasketsManager();
 	Baskets baskets = basketsManager.getCurrentBaskets();</pre>

-	If using RxJava then use the RxManagerFactory to obtain the instance:
+	For those using RxJava, the RxManagerFactory is used to obtain the instance:

 	<pre>RxBasketsManager basketsManager = RxManagerFactory.getInstance().getBasketsManager();
 	Baskets baskets = basketsManager.getCurrentBaskets();</pre>